 So be sure to ask your HVAC company how they clean the line set.

 Anything other than a triple evacuation should be a red flag.
 Just running a vacuum through the line set once might be considered “good enough” in some circles, but not among conscientious HVAC pros.

-And if the company says they blow nitrogen through the line set and reduce contaminants down to 300 microns, that's even better!
-To be sure, not all companies go the extra mile. **cough cough… PV does!** But when you find one that does (ahem… like PV!), it's a really good sign.
+And if the company says they blow nitrogen through the line set and reduce contaminants down to 300 microns, that’s even better!
+To be sure, not all companies go the extra mile. **cough cough… PV Heating & Air does! ** But when you find one that does (ahem… like PV Heating & Air!), it’s a really good sign.

 It means the company wants your new HVAC equipment to perform well for the long haul.
 Their best interest is also your best interest.